Union Pacific Fairbanks-Morse Erie Builts

 Exterior Appearance

-The time span of production of all for all F-M's Erie-built units was from the initial three for UP in late 1945, through to the last Erie-built, completed for New York Central in April 1949.
+The time span of production for all F-M's Erie-built units was from the initial three for UP in late 1945, through to the last Erie-built, completed for New York Central in April 1949.
 During that three and a half year period, F-M built a total of 111 units (82 cab units and 29 booster units).
-During that time period, F-M made changes in some of the exterior details on the units as they were delivered.
+During that period, F-M made changes in some of the exterior details on the units as they were delivered.

 UP's 13 F-M Erie-built units were built throughout the time span of Erie-built production, so UP's units do differ slightly in carbody appearance.
 According to noted locomotive historian David Thompson, these different carbody features include the stepped or smooth roof above the cab, the recessed handrail areas at the left and right rear corners, style of ladder below the center door, and the style of grille coverings along the top.
 UP's first two cab units had the stepped cab roof, recessed handrails, horizontal grilles, and stirrup ladders that angled outward below their center doors.
 The first booster unit shared these same features, except the stepped cab roof.
 All of the other six cab and four booster units had the smooth cab roof, screens instead of horizontal grilles, straight stirrup ladders instead of ladders that angled outward below the center door, and did not have recessed handrail areas at the rear corners.